 (3) And, finally, after the deposit is made, request an update account balance statement reflecting the deposit

 If you follow the above-mentioned steps to a “T” you can avoid costly hang-ups in underwriting.
-If you would like a copy of the Gift Funds Checklist along with a certified Gift Letter, you can click on the link below or call me directly at (425) 350-7136.
+If you have any questions, please reach out.
+Once you are in underwriting with our Team, we will hold your hand through the process and help you along… You can always e-mail or call me directly at (425) 350-7136.